shenef/Boktai-Speedrunning/src/shinbok/any.md

 ### Coffin

-Open the menu and:
+Open the menu and :

 - Turn off the sunlight.
-- Put all points into STR.
+- Put all points into STRG.
 - Unequip ![icon][iron_clogs] Iron Clogs.
 - Use a ![icon][power_nut] Power Nut.